DominikStyp/javascript-stuff/grease-monkey-scripts/facebook-hide-post/README.md

 - **Hide-Visible** hides every currently visible post on the page (included with those that are below window scrolled position)

 # Requirements
-- Firefox
+- Firefox or Chrome
-- Grease Monkey addon
+- Grease Monkey addon (or Tampermonkey for Chrome)
 - Enabled Cookies in browser (they are enabled by default)

 # Limits